georgiy-rimsha/currency-conversion-service/README.md

 # Currency Conversion Service

 This project is a currency conversion service that includes currency conversion API, a React frontend, and monitoring through InfluxDB and Grafana.
-The service allows users to convert between different currencies using real-time exchange rates, provided by swop.cx service.
+The service allows users to convert between different currencies using real-time exchange rates, provided by [swop.cx](https://swop.cx).

 ## Prerequisites